MatteLazza/wood4.0-OS/README.md

 # wood4.0-OS

 This repository contains all the bash scripts that can be used to handle all aspects of virtual machines.
+The system works by using an already existing pre-configured virtual disk.

 ### Workflow